Kot Engenharia

 One problem that can be caused by this feature of inverter operation is the excitation of torsional vibration modes of the motor shaft and/or the structure in which it is located.
 This is because these pulsations in the motor drive voltage can cause pulsations in the motor torque, which in turn can resonate with the structure.

-This article deals with one of Kot's success stories, in which an investigative analysis of the vibration of the platform of a shoe feeder system was carried out.
-The platform in question supports two feeders, see Figure 3, whose drive motors are controlled by frequency inverters, and showed vibration of the floor, the base of the motors, and frequent failure of the elastic elements of the couplings.
+Therefore, this article addresses one of Kot's success stories, in which an investigative analysis of the vibration of a shoe feeder system platform was performed.
+The platform in question supports two feeders, see Figure 3, whose drive motors are controlled by frequency inverters, and presented vibration of the floor, the base of the motors, and frequent failure of the elastic elements of the couplings.

 In order to determine the cause of the vibration, Kot carried out visual inspections, measurements and computer analysis using the Finite Element Method (FEM).

-The activities began with a visit to the equipment, during which a visual inspection was carried out, as well as measurements with a motion amplification camera and accelerometry at points of interest on the structure.
-The main objective of this stage was to gather data to formulate hypotheses.
+First, the activities began with a visit to the equipment, during which a visual inspection was carried out, measurements were taken with a motion amplification camera, and accelerometry was performed at points of interest on the structure.
+The main objective of this stage is to collect data for the formulation of hypotheses.

-Once hypotheses about the cause of the vibration had been established, computer simulations of the structure were carried out to see if the proposed cause would be capable of producing dynamic behavior similar to that observed.
-To do this, two different models were developed: a local model of the base of the drives and a global model of the platform, see figure 4.
-The local model was used to carry out a more detailed transient modal and dynamic analysis of the base of the drive, in order to quantify the magnitude of the excitation associated with the vibrations measured.
-The global model, due to the simplifications inherent in the beam elements and the rigidity of their connections, was used to understand and evaluate the general behavior of the structure when subjected to the loads calibrated by the detailed model.
+Once hypotheses about the cause of the vibration had been established, computer simulations of the structure were performed to ascertain whether the proposed cause would be capable of producing dynamic behavior similar to that observed.
+For this purpose, two distinct models were developed: a local model of the drive base and a global model of the platform, see Figure 4.
+The local model was used to perform a more detailed modal and transient dynamic analysis of the drive base, aiming to quantify the magnitude of the excitation associated with the measured vibrations.
+The global model, due to the simplifications inherent to the beam elements and the stiffness of their connections, was used to understand and evaluate the overall behavior of the structure when subjected to loads calibrated by the detailed model.

 Finally, once there was consistency between the hypothesis raised and the results of the simulations, an intervention was carried out on the equipment, followed by new measurements, to assess the effectiveness of the proposed modifications.